tylerprogramming/ai/README.md

 - [x] Beginner Course
 - [ ] Intermediate Course
 - [ ] Advanced Course
+- [ ] AI-Driven Time Travel Documentary
+Project Idea: Create a documentary-style video series where AI is used to reconstruct historical events or ancient civilizations, and then project them into the present day using AI to fill in the missing details.
+The AI can reconstruct lost voices, animations, and even generate "what if" scenarios.

+Complexity: The AI would need access to large datasets, historical records, and detailed understanding of time periods to generate realistic reconstructions.
+You could explore alternate history scenarios or imagine how the world would have looked had certain events unfolded differently.

+Key AI Tools: AI-driven video synthesis (like deepfake or GANs), historical data sets, natural language generation, and neural network training on period-specific imagery.

 ## Updates:
 - 05/03/2024 - added directory for frontend code saving and example .net code